ilios/user-guide/reports/curriculum_reports.md

 ## Results Summary

 The "copy link" button remains in this view, along with a "close" button just to close this screen and return to design view at the root of "Curriculum Reports".
 The courses are hyperlinked as indicted in the image, along with the download button.
+Screen shots for each report are shown below as well.

 ![results summary](../images/reports/results_summary.png)